Conversation with Dawn Vason

 "For me, I did the best I could with the resources that I had and learned from the process." - Dawn Vason

-Dealing with tech issues as a yoga teacher
+Dealing with tech issues as a business owner

 "This is all a part of the process.
 In a few years I'll look back on this and say 'remember when this happened and you didn't know what platform to use?'
 But I'm not going to lie and say I wasn't super discouraged." - Dawn Vason

-If you're teaching online, frustration with technology is an unavoidable part of the process!
+If you're working online, frustration with technology is an unavoidable part of the process!

 Sometimes we have to get scrappy in our business.
 We all feel the feels when things go wrong.
 But then you have to get up and try again.